Do You Know What to Do if Your Hedgehog Gets Sick?

-Before they get into a situation where they have dental issues to contend with, schedule regular check-ups and clean-ups at your local vet’s place for them.
+Before getting into a situation where they have dental issues, schedule regular clean-ups at your local vet’s place.

-There is a growing case to support the fact that cancer could show up from the third-year mark.
+There is a growing case supporting the fact that cancer could appear from the third-year mark.

 This makes it paramount to keep important dates and tabs on your vet’s notebook and have a detailed background of their history since the adoption.

-Cancer in hedgehogs are mostly focused on the mouth, stomach, and intestinal tract.
+Cancer in hedgehogs is mainly focused on the mouth, stomach, and intestinal tract.
 However, that does not mean other body parts are safe from infestation with cancerous cells.

-Carrying general symptoms such as weight reduction, loss of appetite, and lethargy, you might think that your pet has come down with something lighter when in fact, they are dealing with a potential cancer.
+Carrying general symptoms such as weight reduction, loss of appetite, and lethargy, you might think that your pet has come down with something lighter when, in fact, they are dealing with potential cancer.

-In households where you have other animals, it is very wise to limit the contact between both pets.
+In households with other animals, it is wise to limit the contact between both pets.

 You should socialize them such that they get along fine, but not too much that they have unfettered access to one another.

-One of the reasons for that is in the transmission of the bacterium Bordetella bronchiseptica, which is also found in dogs.
+One of the reasons for that is the transmission of the bacterium Bordetella Bronchiseptica, which is also found in dogs.

-When transmitted to hedgehogs, it leads to a respiratory condition that comes off as even more serious than what your canine experiences.
+When transmitted to hedgehogs, it leads to a respiratory condition that is even more serious than what your dog can experience.

-When suffering from respiratory diseases such as this one, they are bound to sneeze a lot, exhibit nasal discharges, and have difficulty breathing.
+When suffering from respiratory diseases like this, they are bound to sneeze, exhibit nasal discharges, and have difficulty breathing.

-The most life-threatening one is pneumonia, which could be common in pet hedgehogs.
+The most life-threatening is pneumonia, which could be expected in pet hedgehogs.

 Neurological diseases (a.k.a – the Wobbly Hedgehog Syndrome)

-If you have ever heard of the wobbly hedgehog syndrome, it is a neurological infection that cripples the physical and mental abilities gradually till they become paralyzed.
+If you have ever heard of the wobbly hedgehog syndrome, it is a neurological infection that cripples the physical and mental abilities until they become paralyzed.